 The exhibition features a publication of conversations co-commissioned by Auto Italia and Cemeti Institute for Contemporary Art and Society in Yogyakarta, which includes contributions from Marleen Boschen, Kate Cooper, Ali Eisa, Sulafa Hijazi, Daniela Ortiz, Christelle Oyiri, Jamal Nxedlana, Grace Samboh and Julian Abraham “Togar”.
 The publication brings together artists’ experiences of the politics of representation, community organising and educational work.

-The exhibition and publication programme has been supported by Arts Council England, British Council Indonesia, Cemeti – Institute for Art and Society, Fluxus Art Projects, The Embassy of the Kingdom of the Netherlands in London and Tower Hamlets Council.
-Research and development phases of this project have been supported by Arts Council England Grants for the Arts and Goethe-Institut London.
+The exhibition and publication has been supported by Arts Council England, British Council Indonesia, Cemeti – Institute for Art and Society, Fluxus Art Projects, The Embassy of the Kingdom of the Netherlands in London and Tower Hamlets Council.
+Research and development phases of this project have been supported by Arts Council England and Goethe-Institut London.